 When you’re in Lync conversation, you can start recording provided the participant’s organization allows you to record.
 When you stop recording, Lync automatically saves the recording.
 By default the recordings are saved on your computer.
 The folder path is C:\Users\<your user name>\Lync Recordings.

 After checking multiple Lync forums, it was advised to wait until the status changes from pending to completed.
-However in this case the status showed pending for long time and video was never published.
-The resolution to this issue is really crazy.
+However in my case the status showed pending for long time and video was never published.
+The resolution to this issue is really crazy and you can read the comments section to find out it worked well for so many.

 Fix for Lync Recorded session shows pending status